datavillage-me/dv-documentation/docs/user-manual/code-provider/create-algorithm/get-docker-template.md

 # Get the Docker Image Example

-This page provides you with the official Docker image example for developing your algorithm on the DataVillage platform.
-The **cage-example** repository contains:
+Datavillage is providing a cage-example github repository, this code will help you to quickly create your first algorithm.
+You don't have to modify anything in this algorithm to deploy it on the platform.
+Only the code to process the data is needed.

+The **cage-example** github repository contains:

-- A Dockerized environment for running your algorithm.
+- A Dockerfile to build your algorithm docker image.
-- Example implementations for key actions such as:
+- Python code example implementations for key actions such as:
   - Reading space information.
   - Reading data.
   - Writing data.
-- Integration with the `dv_utils` Python library and the Data Engine to streamline development.
+- Integration with the `dv_utils` Python library and the Data Engine.

 ## How to Clone the Repository

 To get started, clone the repository using Git.
 Open your terminal and run:

 ```bash
 git clone https://github.com/datavillage-me/cage-example.git